 It’s spring.
 When a Torontonian’s fancy turns to sports.
 With pro basketball, baseball, hockey, soccer and now even rugby, April, May and June are an ideal time to visit Toronto.
 Here’s a look at the city’s sports scene.

-The NBA Toronto Raptors, who made it to the Eastern Conference finals last year, are already guaranteed a playoff spot.
-Which means thousands upon thousands of screaming fans – not to mention their highest profile supporter, Drake – at the Air Canada Centre in the heart of downtown.
-The area outside the ACC (as fans call it) has been dubbed Jurassic Park, and it’s where boisterous (this isn’t the quiet, restrained Canada you see in the movies) fans gather to watch the game on giant outdoor TV’s.
+Thousands upon thousands of screaming fans – not to mention their highest profile supporter, Drake – will be at the Scotiabank Arena (formerly Air Canada Centre) in the heart of downtown to cheer on the NBA Toronto Raptors.
+The area outside the arena has been dubbed Jurassic Park, and it’s where boisterous (this isn’t the quiet, restrained Canada you see in the movies) fans gather to watch the game on giant outdoor TV’s.

 Toronto’s Major League Soccer team plays in a wonderful stadium near Lake Ontario and has the wildest fans in North America; flag-waving, song-singing and cheerful-chanting crazies who deck themselves out in brilliant shades of red.
-Toronto FC, as it’s known, made it to the finals of the MLS Championship last year, only to lose in a heart-breaking, overtime shootout.
-These might be the most loyal and vociferous fans in Canada, and it’s a huge treat to attend a game.
-The home season began on March 31.
+Toronto FC, as it’s known, might have the most loyal and vociferous fans in Canada, and it’s a huge treat to attend a game.

 Canadian baseball fans packed the building formerly known as the SkyDome for years in the 1990s when the Jays were winning back-to-back World Series titles.
 But they were fairly quiet.
-Now, with the Jays back to the playoffs for two years in a row, you’ll find their home stadium (now called the Rogers Centre) rocking and rolling and shaking like never before.
+Now, you’ll find their home stadium (now called the Rogers Centre) rocking and rolling and shaking like never before.
 And, with the convertible roof, you’ll never have to worry about inclement weather at a Jays’ game.

 The city has its own rugby squad, the Toronto Wolfpack, which plays on the English rugby circuit.
-There are a couple of home games in May at cozy Lamport Stadium in central Toronto.
-And thoroughbred horse racing at renowned Woodbine Racetrack in northwest Toronto begins April 15.
+Toronto Wolfpack game day experiences are unlike any other.
+Home games are at cozy Lamport Stadium in central Toronto.

 Just about any sports fan on the planet has heard of baseball star Babe Ruth.
 He made his name as a slugger for the Yankees, but he hit his first home run as a professional ballplayer in Toronto, at the former Maple Leafs minor league stadium on the Toronto Islands.
 The stadium is, alas, no longer with us.
 But there’s a plaque to Ruth that visitors can find near Hanlan’s Point, which you can reach from the mainland via a short and inexpensive ferry boat ride.
 Oh, his homer came on Sept.
 5, 1914 if you’re keeping score at home.